conterra/reactivity/packages/reactivity-core/README.md

 For example, you can create a `Person` class having a first name, a last name and computed property computing the full name, whenever first or last name changes.
 Instances of that class are reactive objects.

-The reactivity API helps you to create such reactive objects by providing a function called `reactiveStruct`.
+The reactivity API helps you to create simple reactive objects by providing a function called `reactiveStruct`.

 For example, to create a person with `reactiveStruct` proceed as follows: